Training and progression

 Scotland’s Teacher Induction Scheme

-Probationers have up to three years to obtain the standard for full registration through the TIS, although the majority meet the standard within a year.
+Probationers have up to three years to obtain the SFR through the TIS, although the majority meet the standard within a year.

 The flexible route

 Probation teachers on the flexible route have three years (up to five years for those registered on the flexible route prior to 1 August 2023) to achieve SFR.
 Contact individual local authorities to find out how they operate supply teaching if this interests you.
-Teaching service elsewhere in the UK may be acceptable towards reaching the SFR; as long as it is relevant to your teaching qualification and you submit the relevant paperwork to GTC Scotland .
+Teaching service elsewhere in the UK may be acceptable towards reaching the SFR; as long as it is relevant to your teaching qualification and you submit the relevant paperwork to GTC Scotland.
 Make sure you check what’s required in advance.
+For more information on the flexible route, see GTC Scotland .

 Getting a job after your probation year